YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 #### Upload an archive

 In many cases, the archive is not on the server on which you want to restore it.
-So it has to be uploaded, which depending on its weight can take more or less time.
+So it has to be uploaded, which depending on its size can take more or less time.

 [ui-tabs position="top-left" active="0" theme="lite"]
 [ui-tab title="With an SFTP client"]